All Episodes

 There might not be enough in it for him.

-I mean, if this guy, this chimp, has got the wherewithal to be a Yankees fan uh after the Mets fire Bobby Valentine, which enraged him, then clearly he has the wherewithal to understand what's in it for him or not in it for him in the stimulus bill.
+I mean, if this guy, this chimp, has got the wherewithal to be a Yankees fan after the Mets fire Bobby Valentine, which enraged him, then clearly he has the wherewithal to understand what's in it for him or not in it for him in the stimulus bill.

-The owner went and got a large butcher knife and stabbed the chimpanzee numerous times.
+So anyway, the owner, to save her friend, now being mauled by the chimp, the owner went and got a large butcher knife and stabbed the chimpanzee numerous times.

 The wounded Travis zeroed in on one cruiser, running to one side, trying to open a locked door, quickly scooted to the other side, ripped off a side mirror while opening that door.